phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 </figure>

-Notice, the javascript functions work by simply changing the path from the "play-button" PNG file to the GIF and vice versa, and for this to work, the files need to be in the same directory and share the same prefix.
+Notice, the javascript functions work by simply changing the path from the "play-button" PNG file to the GIF, and vice versa.
+For this to work, the files need to be in the same directory and share the same prefix.
 A little hacky, no doubt, but it works.